Covid-safe plan for SDA

 - Contractors are required to complete a Visiting staff and contractor declaration form prior to entering an SDA property.

-- SIL staff must request the completion of this declaration and retain it for period of 28 days.
+- SIL staff must request the completion of a declaration from workers, contractors and visitors and retain it for a period of 28 days.

 - SIL Providers please note that maintenance contractors are under instruction to provide infection control measures, but we rely on you to ensure these are enforced at SDA properties.